 Safety, including the health of our employees, is one of our core values and a priority across our global operations.
 We are committed to developing a world-class health and safety culture to target zero injuries and illnesses.
 Our health and safety strategy is designed to focus all employees on proactively identifying, mitigating and eliminating high-risk conditions that could result in a serious injury or fatality.
 The strategy consists of three pillars - fatality and serious injury (FSI) prevention, incident prevention, and leadership development and compliance culture.

-Our recordable cases and total recordable incident rate (TRIR) decreased to 0.37 in fiscal 2021 compared to 0.42 in Fiscal 2020.
-In Fiscal 2021, we achieved a 12 percent reduction in our TRIR compared to the prior fiscal year.
+Our recordable cases and total recordable incident rate (TRIR) decreased 14 percent to 0.32 in 2022 compared to 0.37 in 2021.